metxchris/TT2-Sim/readme.md

 # TT2-Sim: A Gameplay Simulator

+*Update notes listed in [docs](https://github.com/metxchris/TT2-Sim/tree/master/docs).*

-TT2-Sim is a analysis focused Tap Titans 2 simulator written in Python.
+TT2-Sim is an analysis focused Tap Titans 2 simulator written in Python.
 The design goal of this simulator was to answer several of the many infamous subreddit questions, such as:
 - Is it worth buying this thing?
 - Can I push to this stage?
 - How should I pick my skill-tree?